Introduction

 This is why factories generally favor higher-volume orders.

-Typical MOQ Examples
+Typical MOQ Meaning Examples Across Different Industries

 MOQ varies significantly by industry.